Do you want to be made whole? It is profoundly important in reality.

 I needed both the traditional and supernatural approaches in my healing.

 I received physical therapy, facet injections, pain medication, and surgical opinions in the traditional realm of treatment.

-I am grateful for the counsel of friends who cautioned me not to make hasty decisions while I was in pain.
+I am grateful for the counsel of friends who cautioned me not to make hasty decisions while in pain.
 Waiting for a skilled neurosurgeon gave me enhanced mobility.
 I can play tennis at a high level.

 In the spiritual realm, I sought help dealing with flashbacks and PTSD.
 It was overwhelming.
-My story can be found here.
 I reached out to my pastor and told him of these painful memories.
 He listened attentively.
 He didn’t try to minimize what I had experienced.
 He prayed with me.
 I needed that Prayer.
 To be reminded that God cared about what had happened to me.

 At that moment, I did not experience the tension between the traditional and spiritual approaches in my recovery.
 A highly competent surgeon.
 Prayer and support from friends at church.
 A licensed therapist.
 They all had a role to play.

 But I know that is not always the case for everyone.

 Seeking help from outside our cultural safe zone carries a stigma.
 Shame is a strong emotion and a powerful force, and peer pressure knows no age limit.

 For example, there is a stigma in some circles in seeking medication and counseling outside the church for mental illness and spiritual wounds.

-I have never understood why it is okay to take medicines for high blood pressure but not take a drug that would boost serotonin levels for depression.
+I have never understood why taking medicines for high blood pressure is okay but not a drug that would boost serotonin levels for depression.

 Both conditions are a result of a treatable chemical in-balance.

 Why is it okay to go to a church counselor but not a licensed mental health professional?
-Mental Health professionals had observed human nature.
+Mental Health professionals have observed human nature.
 What insights they have gained result from God granting them the ability to learn.

 After my neck surgery, I initially refused the offer of a home health specialist until my wife intervened and called them to come over.